Advanced Educational Psychology - PSY 501

 Course assignments:

-****Please note that each weekly discussion assignment will require you to include (and use) additional references (not from the class anthology or class tutorials) that are directly related to the assigned topic.
+****Please note that each weekly discussion assignment will require you to include (and use) additional references (not from the assigned readings or class tutorials) that are directly related to the assigned topic.
 While many references may be applicable to a number of topics, you should not use the same reference twice unless you also include one original one as well as the one you had previously used.
 Also, while I strongly encourage you to consult basic text books to provide a foundation for a given topic, I will not accept text books as your additional reference.
 The reference you use and cite must be from an academic journal or a reputable (i.e. peer reviewed) web site.

 Please note the College policies on plagiarism in the College Handbook.
 Specifically “each student is expected to present his or her own work.
 All papers, examinations, and other assignments must be original or explicit acknowledgement must be given for the use of other persons’ ideas or language”. (p.47)